sreeram5555/document-management/README.md

 # Collaborative Secure File Editor

 A web application that allows users to **create, share, and securely manage files online** with password protection.
 Owners can set separate **edit** and **view** passwords, and users receive notifications whenever someone interacts with their files.
+Users can also **upload files from their local system** for editing and viewing.

 ---